-If you have savings in a Defined Contribution (DC) AVC fund, pension freedoms that took effect from 6 April 2015 allow a wide range of options for how and when you use your savings.
+If you have savings in a Defined Contribution (DC) AVC fund, pension freedoms allow a wide range of options for how and when you use your savings.

 How 'Freedom and Choice' affects your Abbott pension benefits

 The Abbott Laboratories Pension Fund (1966) is a Defined Benefit (DB) pension arrangement.
 The options that are set out below do not apply directly to your main pension benefits within the Fund.
 However, they do apply to Additional Voluntary Contributions (AVCs).
 AVCs are extra contributions paid into a separate account held for you that increase the benefits you receive from the Fund when you retire.
 AVCs remain within the Abbott Laboratories Pension Fund (1966).